awhitneye/Shakle/README.md

 ### Shakle is a lightweight module that gives you access to a Promise class and some useful methods.
 All in pure Javascript!

 > DISCLAIMER: The promise class provided almost meets all the specs outlined in [Promise/A+ spec](https://promisesaplus.com/).
-While this module is completly functional, it is primarily for educational purposes.
+While this module is completely functional, it is primarily for educational purposes.

 #### You have access to:
   - [The Shakle (Promise) class](https://github.com/dylanlrrb/Shakle/blob/master/README.md#usage)